Physical Address

 Messages include:

 Attackers ask victims to submit private wallet keys or login details.
+Similar manipulation tactics are heavily used in fake giveaway scams targeting younger social media audiences.

 To understand why these attacks work so consistently, we must consider human behavior.
 Attackers exploit several psychological weaknesses that are universal.